nymath/torchqtm/README.md

 # torchquantum

-TorchQuantum is a backtesting framework that" integrates the structure of PyTorch and WorldQuant's Operator for efficient quantitative financial analysis.
+TorchQuantum is a backtesting framework that""" integrates the structure of PyTorch and WorldQuant's Operator for efficient quantitative financial analysis.